hyphal-domenico/ewallace.github.io/manual/_posts/2022-07-11-meetings-overview.md

 Whatever the format, the goal of lab meeting is for everyone in the room, including the presenter, to learn things that are useful to their work.

-Currently Laura Tuck is organising the lab meeting schedule.
-Please give Laura at least a week's notice of any changes to the schedule, as it is much easier to reorganise a meeting at the previous week's lab meeting rather than later.
+Currently Sam Haynes is organising the lab meeting schedule.
+Please give Sam at least a week's notice of any changes to the schedule, as it is much easier to reorganise a meeting at the previous week's lab meeting rather than later.

 ## Timing

-Lab meetings are **10:30-12:00 Mondays** in Waddington 1.07 (Oct 2021).
+Lab meetings are **10:30-12:00 Mondays** in Waddington 1.07 (through summer 2022).

 * 10:15 meeting opens, drift in with coffee/tea, chat and discuss lab business
 * 10:30 prompt, presentation starts